Taiwan's Tsai 'deeply touched' by St Vincent PM's visit amid China tension | Law-Order

 Taiwan's Tsai 'deeply touched' by St Vincent PM's visit amid China tension

-The prime minister of the Caribbean country - one of around a dozen nations to have formal diplomatic ties with Taiwan - said he was in Taipei to express solidarity, strengthen bilateral relations and pursue peace, security and prosperity for all.
+The prime minister of the Caribbean country - one of around a dozen nations to have formal diplomatic ties with Taiwan - said he was on the island to express solidarity, strengthen bilateral relations and pursue peace, security and prosperity for all.
+"As in our own hemisphere, the Western hemisphere, we do not like it and we do not support it when any powerful neighbour seeks to intimidate us or bully us," Gonsalves said.
+"Wherever there are differences, we must settle them peacefully in a civilised manner."

+This is Gonsalves's twelfth visit to Taiwan, and the eleventh as prime minister, "clearly demonstrating the importance that he attaches to diplomatic relations between our countries," Tsai said.
+In recent days, China has held unprecedented military exercises in the waters surrounding Taiwan and launched ballistic missiles over the island's capital for the first time.

-China has conducted large-scale military drills in the waters surrounding Taiwan in recent days in response to a visit to the self-governing island by U.S. Speaker of the House Nancy Pelosi.
-China regards Taiwan as a renegade province.
+The drills were launched in response to a visit to the self-governing island by U.S. House of Representatives Speaker Nancy Pelosi last week and were initially scheduled to end on Sunday, the day Gonsalves arrived in Taiwan for a six-day visit.
+China's military said on Monday that it is continuing drills in the seas and skies around Taiwan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)